 You may like to think about what’s in season (seasonal produce is cheaper, and often tastier and nutritionally superior).
 Also think about how long you’re going to plan and prep for, and how much space you have in your freezer and fridge.

 You’ll also need to think about who you’re meal planning for.
 If it’s the whole family, crowdsourcing ideas and making sure everyone has a few favourites in the mix can save mealtime tension.
-If it’s just for you, picture the way you’d like to be eating and the types of foods you want to make up the backbone of your diet (hint: whole foods and minimally processed foods is where it’s at).
+If it’s just for you, picture the way you’d like to be eating and the types of foods you want to make up the backbone of your diet (hint: whole foods and minimally processed foods are where it’s at).
+Remember, simple and nutritious meals can be both satisfying and low-stress!
 And don’t forget simple, filling ideas for snacks and meals on the run when needed.

 You don’t need to schedule all 21 meals and snacks for the week to reap the benefits of meal planning and prepping.
 If it all seems a bit much to get your head around, how about starting with three planned dinners and lunches, and baking something for snacks?